IQSS/dataverse/doc/sphinx-guides/source/installation/installation-main.rst

 All the Glassfish configuration tasks performed by the installer are isolated in the shell script ``dvinstall/glassfish-setup.sh`` (as ``asadmin`` commands).

-Please note, that "out of the box" the installer will configure the Dataverse to leave unrestricted access to the administration APIs from (and only from) localhost.
-As the installer finishes, it mentions a script called ``post-install-api-block.sh`` which you may choose to execute in order to further restrict access to the administration APIs.
-This can be of special importance in a production installation of Dataverse.
-Security will be covered in :doc:`config` section but for now, let's make sure your installation is working.
+**IMPORTANT:** Please note, that "out of the box" the installer will configure the Dataverse to leave unrestricted access to the administration APIs from (and only from) localhost.
+Please consider the security implications of this arrangement (anyone with shell access to the server can potentially mess with your Dataverse).
+An alternative solution would be to block open access to these sensitive API endpoints completely; and to only allow requests supplying a pre-defined "unblocking token" (password).
+If you prefer that as a solution, please consult the supplied script ``post-install-api-block.sh`` for examples on how to set it up.

 Logging In
 ----------